p2panda/handbook/website/docs/learn/entries.md

 :::note Coming up next

 While we have loads of ideas and draft concepts around _Sparse Replication_ we haven’t implemented it yet in p2panda.
-Write us if you are interested in this topic!
+Write to us if you are interested in this topic!

 :::